rotunda-uvap/uvapweb/content/pages/career/index.md

 This is an exempt level, benefited position.
 Anticipated Hiring Range: $50,000-$55,000 commensurate with education and experience.

-This position will not sponsor applicants for work visas.

 The University will perform background checks on all new hires prior to employment.
 For additional information about the position, please contact Eric Brandt, Editor in Chief at eab7fb@virginia.edu.

 To Apply: